ohidurbappy/awesome-cheatsheet/README.md

 ## 🙌🏼 How to Contribute?

 You are most welcome to contribute.
-Make cheatsheet for your favorite programming language, framework or development tools and make a pull request.
+Make cheat sheet for your favorite programming language, framework or development tools and make a pull request.
 I am gonna merge it after reviewing.

-[^Thanks]:
+**Thanks**